green-party-dublin-central/nh-web/site/content/post/cobblestone.md

 #### Application files and Making an observation

 The planning application is available [here](https://planning.agileapplications.ie/dublincity/application-details/146422).

+The digital version of the application is not yet available but there are some photos from the hard copy application [here](https://photos.app.goo.gl/QwGrojehtaYeh5fK7)

 Observations can be submitted online **by 4th November** to Dublin City Council.
 A guide to submitting an application can be found here